 It is important to let your guests know that you have a pet prior to arriving at the party.
 Some people may have allergies and may take antihistamines or ask you to vacuum to prepare your house prior to their arrival.
 Others may be fearful of pets, or even suffer from cynophobia, a fear of dogs.
 Be mindful if guests are bringing young children, it is essential to always supervise these interactions.
 It is important to ensure your guest’s safety and comfort, as well as your pet’s wellbeing.
 If you plan ahead you can keep your pet in a place where they will not cause unnecessary anxiety to your guests, and give your pet an opportunity to rest in a safe place away from the party festivities.

 Party Host Preparation

 Our pets can be very excited when new people enter their domain, they love nothing more than to smell, lick, jump and procure as much attention as they can possibly can.
-Taking our pets for a walk before the guests arrive is a good way to exhaust some of the exuberance your pet may wish to lavish on their newly acquired friends.
+Taking our dogs for a walk before the guests arrive is a good way to exhaust some of the exuberance your pet may wish to lavish on their newly acquired friends.
 Consider putting your pet on a lead so that you have more control of your pet when guests arrive.